sustech-topology/TopCap/topological-enhanced neural network/README.md

 # topological-enhanced neural neteork

+The repository corresponds to Section 2.2, Topology-enhanced neural networks of the paper.
 This repository contains a collection of Python scripts designed for advanced audio signal processing, feature extraction using topological data analysis, and machine learning experiments.
 The provided scripts cover a range of functionalities from preprocessing audio signals and extracting persistent homology features, to training topology-enhanced neural network classifiers and evaluating a Gaussian SVM model.

 ---